 Make sure you use a complicated password that only you would know how to decode.

 5) Change your password regularly

 Changing your passwords regularly will keep your website safe by making it more difficult for bots to guess your password.
-It will also help to protect other accounts you have that use the same password.
+It will also help protect other accounts that use the same password.